chenesan/MindTicker/README.md

 2. A better UI make people be more conscious about what they are doing and what's they really want to do.

 In the long run I would like to make it more intelligent.
 We need some research on what's the typical behavior when people miss in the Internet.
 Once we get some empirical rules, we can put them into MindTicker.
-Even more, we can make MindTicker learn that what time the user will be distracted by tracking user's behavior and the extent of distraction.

 ##License
 MIT